hyperledger-archives/sawtooth-core/BUILD.md

 These installed images also generate .deb artifacts during build.
 They can be found in the `/tmp` dir in any of the images.

-> Internet connection speeds vary.
+**Note:** Internet connection speeds vary.
 This build step may take some time.

->There are also possible errors during Docker builds, like transient issues for downloads.
+**Tip:** There are also possible errors during Docker builds, like transient issues for downloads.
 An example is the protobuf download from Github step.
-If the download results in an incomplete/corrupt archive, the build process will exit `non-zero code: 9`
+ If the download results in an incomplete/corrupt archive, the build process will exit `non-zero code: 9`.

 Step Five: Start a Validator Node
 -------------